Battle of Aachen: Battle

+On September 12, the American 1st Infantry Division penetrated the lightly held defenses on Aachen’s south side.
 For six days prior to the beginning of the American offensive, Allied heavy artillery targeted German defenses around Aachen.
 Although the heavy bombardment forced the German LXXXI Corps to halt all daylight personnel and supply movements, it had little effect on the pillboxes and strongpoints.
 The opening aerial bombardment on 2 October also caused little damage to German defensive positions; the 450 aircraft which took part in the first wave failed to register a single direct hit on any German pillbox.
 Their targets had been largely obscured by thick smoke from the Allied artillery barrage.
 As the aircraft finished their assault, the artillery resumed bombarding the front lines, firing 18,696 shells from 372 gun tubes within a couple of hours.
+It was the first time since the 1939 Saar Offensive that Allied troops stepped into pre-1938 German territory.